NHQ051201/cicd/README.md

 ```

 ### To install monitor tools
-The monitoring tools including: grafana, prometheus, promtail and alertmanager
+The monitoring tools including: grafana, prometheus, promtail and alertmanager.

 To make Prometheus work, you need to install Node Exporter on nodes (devices) you want to monitor.

 Refer to this guide for install and setup: https://prometheus.io/docs/guides/node-exporter/
 ```
 ./cicd/install_monitor.sh